BlackButterfli/group6_project/README.md

 ![PIPELINE](https://github.com/BlackButterfli/group6_project/assets/92859243/3d7f8c82-ec55-408a-8e00-0a0a01662385)

+**HOW TO USE THE PROGRAM**
 Using the program is streight forward.
+After running it, all you have to do is choose one of the options of the main menu.
+If you will choose an option that does not exist, you will be asked to choose again.
+At this point, you can exit the program by entering "end".

 **Check for 4 Genes in New Yersinia (Option 1)**
 After making sure you set the program right (step 1), and data folder contains the fasta files of Yersinia, you only have to choose this option.